Interest Rate in Canada

 Commenting on the BoC’s decision, Brian DePratto, senior economist at TD Economics, noted:

-FocusEconomics Consensus Forecast analysts see the target for the overnight rate ending 2018 at 1.70%.
-For 2019, analysts expect the rate to end the year at 2.27%.
+Despite the impact of lower oil prices on inflation and demand, FocusEconomics Consensus Forecast panelists still see the BoC hiking rates this year, amid likely further tightening by the U.S. Federal Reserve.
+Our analysts see the target for the overnight rate ending 2019 at 2.33%.
+For 2020, analysts expect the rate to end the year at 2.41%.

 Canada - Interest Rate Data